hilios/moulin_rouge/README.md

 end
 ```

 Note that the `can` method is the **same** for defining abilities in CanCan, and will be passed as they are on the Ability class.
 See [Defining Abilities](https://github.com/ryanb/cancan/wiki/defining-abilities) for more information on what you `can` do.

+Also, the others CanCan methods are avaliable (`cannot`, `can?`, `cannot?`) and will act like expected.

 ### Groups ###